-I support evidence-based policies by working with several science and policy groups including the NIH, the US Senate, and the National Academies of Sciences, and Science Debate.
+I support evidence-based policies by working with several science and policy groups including the NIH, the US Senate, the National Academies of Sciences, and Science Debate.

 Check out my recent reporting for a local NPR station WKAR.
 This work was supported in part by Science and Society at State.